Student parcel delivery: A complete guide to smart lockers for colleges and universities

 5. Reduce loss, theft and unauthorized use

-5 selling points of smart lockers for college students
+5 selling points of smart lockers for university students

 1. Promote 24/7 on-demand services

 For today’s students, on-demand isn’t an option, it’s an expectation.
 Smart lockers allow your college or university to implement new 24/7 services that don’t require 24/7 staffing.
 Whether used for student parcel delivery, bookstore purchases or IT services, this on-demand accessibility offers students the freedom and flexibility they take for granted off-campus and want to see supported on campus.

 Every detail matters as your school competes for quality enrollment and parent contributions.
 Offering students and faculty on-demand, round-the-clock services that make life on campus easier is a compelling selling point.